aalekhpatel07/draft/infra-tests/README.md

 Then we can talk to the cluster test supervisor based on `aalekhpatel07/draft-test-supervisor:latest` that runs a FastAPI server which lets us execute commands like
 `partition(node1, node2)`.
 These commands will cause a network partition between the peers with the given ids, etc.

-The full API is WIP but when ready, we should be able to control network partitions and heals of a Raft cluster from an external entity.
+By this API, we should be able to control network partitions and healing within a Raft cluster via an external observer.
 This is helpful to simulate network partitions when testing a Raft implementation.